avaneev/prvhash/README.md

 an embedded counter, nonce and key.
 The resulting output can then be used in varying quantities as an entropy to hide (XOR) the ciphered message.
 Ciphering with a known initial state may need to bypass several initial hashing rounds for the function to "settle down".
-The state variable's size may need to be chosen in a way so that it is not a multiple of hash length.

 ## Description ##